Aquilent/drug-adverse-event-browser/doc/05_Development/RunningThePrototypeLocally.md

     ```
     REM set DEFAULT_VAGRANT_BOX=chef/centos-6.6-i386
     ```
-in the `daeb.cmd` script by removing the word `REM`.
+in the `drf.cmd` script by removing the word `REM`.
 Note that it is normal to see the line **`app: Warning: Connection timeout.
 Retrying...`** at least several times, while Vagrant waits for the VirtualBox VM to complete booting.
 How many times, depends on the configuration of your computer, how much work the computer is currently doing, etc.
 10. Open a browser and browse to http://192.168.11.12 and you should see and be able to use the application.
 Congratulations!